Encyclopedia Dramatica: DeGrippo Era (.com)

-As long as something wasn’t submitted as illegal or an abuse complaint, I didn’t even see it.
+As long as something wasn't submitted as illegal or an abuse complaint, I didn't even see it.
 Wikis are something that you either closely, closely monitor and manage, or you just let it go.

 Predating sites like the former Cheezburger Network (now known as Know Your Meme) by several years, Encyclopedia Dramatica was the first encyclopedia dedicated to the memes and "mean-spirited trolling" of 4chan culture.

 2010 ownership by Evers

 In March 2010, a "Joseph Evers" was recognized as the owner by ABC News, reporting on the site being blacklisted by the Australian Communications and Media Authority.

-The Human Rights and Equal Opportunity Commission (aka HREOC) contacted Evers threatening him with charges under Australian law.
+The Human Rights and Equal Opportunity Commission (HREOC) contacted Evers threatening him with charges under Australian law.

 On December 8, 2010, Encyclopedia Dramatica deleted its article on Operation Payback.
 On the same day, Facebook deleted its Operation Payback page, and Twitter suspended Operation Payback's account.
 An anonymous source told Gawker that the Encyclopedia Dramatica article was deleted as the result of court orders.

 In June 2020 it was reported by Canary Mission that Andrew "weev" Auernheimer is both the "weev" who "Zoombombed" a March 2020 chat for Jewish teens, and the "Joseph Evers" who owned and co-created the 2010 instance of ED and who has been wanted by the Australian Human Rights Commission since.